lyteword/chspurgeon-tod/volume-3/psalm-53.md

 ### Verse 2

+> God looked down from heaven upon the children of men, to see if there were *any* that did understand, that did seek God.

 *God looked down from heaven upon the children of men.* He did so in ages past, and he has continued his steadfast gaze from his all surveying observatory.
 To see if there were any that did understand, that did seek God.
 Had there been one understanding man, one true lover of his God, the divine eye would have discovered him.
 Those pure heathens and admirable savages that men talk so much of, do not appear to have been visible to the eye of Omniscience, the fact being that they live nowhere but in the realm of fiction.
 The Lord did not look for great grace, but only for sincerity and right desire, but these he found not.
 He saw all nations, and all men in all nations, and all hearts in all men, and all motions of all hearts, but he saw neither a clear head nor a clean heart among them all.
 Where God's eyes see no favourable sign we may rest assured there is none.

 ### Verse 3

+> Every one of them is gone back: they are altogether become filthy; *there is* none that doeth good, no, not one.

 *Every one of them is gone back.* The whole mass of manhood, all of it, is gone back.
 In the fourteenth Psalm it was said to turn aside, which was bad enough, but here it is described as running in a diametrically opposite direction.
 The life of unregenerate manhood is in direct defiance of the law of God, not merely apart from it but opposed to it.
 They are altogether become filthy.
 The whole lump is soured with an evil leaven, fouled with an all pervading pollution, made rank with general putrefaction.
 Thus, in God's sight, our atheistic nature is not the pardoned thing that we think it to be.
 Errors as to God are not the mild diseases which some account them, they are abominable evils.
 Fair is the world to blind eyes, but to the all seeing Jehovah it is otherwise.
 There is none that doeth good, no, not one.
 How could there be, when the whole mass was leavened with so evil a leaven?
 This puts an end to the fictions of the innocent savage, the lone patriarch, "the Indian whose untutored mind, "etc. Pope's verse—